CopernicaMarketingSoftware/Documentation/Mailerq/4.0/json-messages.md

 If you do not specify an explicit max delivery time or max attempts, MailerQ will attempt to deliver the mail within 24 hours (default) after the mail was first picked up from the outbox.
-The max attempts setting has no default limit: the mail is just retried for 24 hours no matter how many attempts that takes.
+The max attempts setting defaults at six attempts.

 ## Inlinize CSS